 Custodial Credit Risk - Deposits.
 Custodial credit risk is the risk that in the event of a bank failure, the TIFA's deposits may not be returned.
-As of year-end, \$124,958 of the TIFA's bank balance of \$124,958 was exposed to custodial credit risk because it was uninsured and uncollateralized.
+As of year-end, none of the TIFA's bank balance of \$161,363 was exposed to custodial credit risk because it was either insured or collateralized.